biohackerellie/Bunmail/README.md

 If everything's set up correctly, you'll get a sweet message back saying "Email Sent Successfully" 🎉.

-## 🔒 Security

-BunMail Express uses CORS to control which domains can send requests.
-You can easily configure this by updating the ALLOWED_DOMAINS environment variable.
-Want to allow any domain?
-Just set it to \*.

-## 🐳 Docker

-Yep, this project is Docker-friendly!
-Just follow the Quick Start guide above and you'll have a containerized email server running in no time.

 ## 🤔 Questions or Issues?

 Feel free to open an issue or submit a pull request.
 Any contributions are welcome!